Skip to main content

 Dinner Decision Fatigue: Why 6pm Is the Hardest Hour

 By 6pm, the average person has already made somewhere between hundreds and thousands of decisions.
-Research on decision fatigue is clear about one thing: by evening, your brain is spent.
+Research on decision fatigue keeps pointing to the same thing: by evening, your brain is spent.

 That's exactly when someone asks what's for dinner.